remivalade/MintMyMood/docs/CTO_ASSESSMENT.md

 ## 5. Critical Questions for You

 ### Product & Scope
-1. **Must-Have for V1**: Is gasless minting required for launch, or can it be post-launch?
+1. **Must-Have for V1**: Is gasless minting required for launch, or can it be post-launch? > not at all a priority.
+We just need to keep it in mind and have a plan for it.
 2. **Chain Priority**: Which chain is most important?
-Can we launch on 1-2 chains first?
+Can we launch on 1-2 chains first? > We can launch on Base and Bob to start with.
 3. **Auto-Delete Timeline**: 7 days is a long testing cycle.
-Consider 24 hours for V1?
+Consider 24 hours for V1? > For test, we can even put 10 min.
 4. **Mood Mismatch**: PRD says emojis (😊😐😔😡😰), but frontend has different moods (Peaceful, Reflective, Inspired, etc.).
-Which is correct?
+Which is correct? > the frontend displays moods and adds a written mood to these emojis.
+Only the emoji will be present on the future nft.

 ### Technical
-5. **Framework Decision**: Are you committed to Next.js, or can we proceed with Vite?
+5. **Framework Decision**: Are you committed to Next.js, or can we proceed with Vite? > You can do what is best for the project.
-6. **Backend Preference**: Supabase vs self-hosted PostgreSQL?
+6. **Backend Preference**: Supabase vs self-hosted PostgreSQL? > Even for a local environement, you advice is to use Supabase?
+If that's fine for you, I'm allright with that.
+I thought we would use Supabase once in prod.
-7. **Contract Deployment**: Do you have gas tokens (ETH) for mainnet deployments?
+7. **Contract Deployment**: Do you have gas tokens (ETH) for mainnet deployments? > yes
 8. **Domain & Hosting**: Do you have a domain?
-Hosting plan?
+Hosting plan? > not yet but I can get one fast.

 ### Team & Resources
-9. **Are you solo?** Or do you have other developers?
+9. **Are you solo?** Or do you have other developers? > solo
-10. **Time Commitment**: How many hours/week can you dedicate?
+10. **Time Commitment**: How many hours/week can you dedicate? > full time
 11. **Budget**: You mentioned $50-100/month for gasless.
-Any other budget constraints?
+Any other budget constraints? > no

 ### Design
 12. **Character Limit**: PRD says 5000 chars, WritingInterface says 400 chars, contract enforces 400 bytes.
-Which is correct?
+Which is correct? > 400 characters is the correct answer.
-13. **Mood Labels**: Need to align PRD spec with frontend implementation
+13. **Mood Labels**: Need to align PRD spec with frontend implementation > sure, you can update PRD with what's on frontend.

 ---